-I get asked this question a lot.
-How’s the Google PM interview process?
-How do you prepare?
+I get this question often.
+What’s the Google PM interview process?
+How should I prepare?

-I must admit, it is a lengthy and convoluted process.
+First, it is a lengthy process.
 Below I distilled everything that I learned about the process before becoming an employee or going through the process myself.
-This is all information found online in generally available sources (e.g., Quora) so nothing I learned while under an NDA.

-NOTE: if you’re only looking for concrete steps on how to prepare for the phone interview or onsite interviews (steps 3 and 4 below), you may want to skip to How to prepare for your Google PM interview.
+If you’re only looking for information on how to prepare for the interviews (steps 3 and 4 below), see How to prepare for your Google PM interview.

-First, an overview of the Google PM interview process as of 2017.
+Below we’ll go through the Google PM interview process as of 2018.

 - 30-minute phone screening with a recruiter.